When does an asset become a matrimonial asset in divorce?

 While the separation or divorce process is played out, the value of assets may fluctuate.
-Indeed, assets may increase or decrease due to bonuses awarded or share options crystallised or the exigencies of stock and property market.
+Indeed, assets may increase or decrease due to bonuses awarded crystallised share options or the stock and property exigencies.

-You can see the upper most question that most of our clients have: What then is the cut-off date both for determining the asset pool and for valuing the matrimonial assets?
+You can see the uppermost question that most of our clients have: What then is the cut-off date for determining the asset pool and valuing the matrimonial assets?

 There are 4 possibilities: